-CAB LA has demonstrated activity in preventing SHIV infection in non-human primate models45.
+CAB LA has demonstrated activity in preventing SHIV infection in non-human primate models.
 In a preclinical study evaluating the potential of CAB LA for PrEP, 2 weekly doses of CAB LA (50 mg/kg intramuscularly [IM]) were highly protective against weekly rectal challenges with SHIV162p3 (50 tissue culture infective dose [TCID]50) for up to eight exposures.
 In these protected animals, the plasma concentrations of CAB LA throughout the period of virus challenges were comparable to clinically-relevant concentrations in humans.
 In follow-up studies, a single dose of CAB LA 50 mg/kg IM one week prior to the serial weekly viral challenges with SHIV162p3 (50 TCID50) were evaluated.
 The percent of challenges resulting in infection was calculated relative to the plasma cabotegravir protein-adjusted inhibitory concentration (PA-IC90) value.
 None of 59 challenges resulted in infection when plasma levels were greater than 3 times the PA-IC90, compared with 1 out of 22 challenges resulting in infection when plasma levels were between 1 to 3 times the PA-IC90, and 11 out of 43 challenges resulting in infection when plasma levels were less than 1 times the PA-IC90.
 Twelve out of 26 challenges resulted in infection in control animals; rectal tissue levels of cabotegravir were approximately 20% of plasma levels.
+Additionally, a penile SHIV infection model in rhesus macaques demonstrated 93% protective efficacy of CAB LA against penile exposures to SHIV.